tomslee/covid-animation-canada/README.md

 The data comes from the COVID-19 Canada Open Data Working Group.
 Epidemiological Data from the COVID-19 Outbreak in Canada. https://github.com/ishaberry/Covid19Canada.

 ## Details

 To save a GIF file the script uses ImageMagick.
 Configuration for Windows is described in the top answer to [this Stack Overflow question](https://stackoverflow.com/questions/23417487/aving-a-matplotlib-animation-with-imagemagick-and-without-ffmpeg-or-mencoder/42565258#42565258).
 In summary:

 - Install ImageMagick.
 I use the [chocolatey](https://chocolatey.org/) package manager for Windows and installed ImageMagick with that.
 - Set an environment variable MAGICK_HOME pointing to the '<your-install-dir>\modules\coders' folder.
 You will need to start a new command prompt session after setting this for your environment to pick it up.
 - Point MatPlotLib to the install directory.
 This is hard-coded for now.
 I may move it to a config file is there is any interest.
-It's the IMAGEMAGICK_EXE constant.
+It's the IMAGEMAGICK_DIR constant.

+This post [How to create animated graphs in python](https://towardsdatascience.com/how-to-create-animated-graphs-in-python-bb619cc2dec1) by Viviane Kakerbeck was very helpful.

 ## Usage